Phragmén's voting rules: Examples

+Party-list

 The following simple example resembles party-list voting.
 There are k=6 seats and 9 candidates, denoted a,b,c,d,e,f,g,h,i.
 There are 63 voters with the following preferences: 31 voters approve a,b,c; 21 voters approve d,e,f; and 11 voters approve g,h,i.

+Round 1

+Let candidates be given a score equal to the reciprocal of the number of approvers.
+We get the following: